 What you can't do

-Gather in mixed household groups indoors (including houses, colleges and study spaces), unless as part of an in-person, scheduled seminar or tutorial.
+Gather in mixed household groups indoors (including houses, colleges and study spaces), of more than six people, unless as part of an in-person, scheduled seminar or tutorial.

-Attend or hold house parties with people from another household.
+Attend or hold house parties with people from other households.

 If you don’t follow the rules